SteveUnderScoreN/SMSpamConfig/README.md

 Greylisting is not required when using these settings but it is not set to disabled when importing this policy.

 ## Recommended Antispam options for SM17
-Export the current Antispam settings as a backup and import 'SM17 spamConfig-reset with recommended defaults.json' from this repositiry.
+Export the current Antispam settings as a backup and import 'SM17 spamConfig-reset with recommended defaults.json' from this repository.
 ## RBL/URIBL/Reverse DNS/Null Sender/SPF/Domain Keys/DKIM settings for SM16
-Export the current Antispam settings and take a copy of your exported spamconfig.xml as a backup
+Export the current Antispam settings and take a copy of your exported spamConfig.xml as a backup.
-Download 'SM16 spamConfig updates.xml from this repositiry
+Download 'SM16 spamConfig updates.xml' from this repository
 Edit the spamconfig.xml and find the line;
 ```
 <ReverseDNSEnabled>True</ReverseDNSEnabled>